-SITE OF FINAL GAMES -Sites for the finals will be determined on Tuesday, December 6, 2016.
+SITE OF FINAL GAMES -Sites for the finals will be determined on Tuesday, December 10, 2019.

-CANCELLATION - Postponements after December 11 may not be possible.
-The Tournament Director, CIAC staff and Football Committee Chairman will make the final decision to play or not to play beyond the 11th.
+CANCELLATION - Postponements after December 15 may not be possible.
+The Tournament Director, CIAC staff and Football Committee Chairman will make the final decision to play or not to play beyond December 15.

 COLLEGE BOARD EXAMINATIONS - There shall be no postponement of games because of College Board or ACT Examinations.
 Schools that feel they have a good chance of making the Playoffs should encourage team members to make arrangements to take the examinations on another date.
-Please note final games will be played during the day in 2016.